Mstrodl/lavender-control/SETUP.md

 4. Name your group 'Common' and set Environment to 'production'
 5. Click submit!

+Now that we have the group, let's assign it some classes.

+1. Click "Common" in the host group list
+1. Click "Puppet Classes"
+  * Here we can see a list of puppet classes in the control repo.
+    Typically, we add "role" classes which pass off responsibility to a number of "profiles" These can be seen in `site/profile/manifests` and `site/role/manifests`.
+1. Add the `role::server` class to `Common` and click submit!

 ## Registering an agent

 Now that we have a host group and environment, let's try and make a new host!